What Is Customer Effort Score (CES), and How to Measure It?

 It is the ease with which customers can do business with you.
 This is precisely what Customer Effort Score (CES) is expected to measure.

-Before we get into what Customer Effort Score is and how to measure and improve it, let us look at some great examples of organizations that have made it easy for their customers to engage with them.
+Before we get into how to measure Customer Effort Score and improve it, let us look at some great examples of organizations that have made it easy for their customers to engage with them.

 Amazon’s Hassle-Free Online Shopping through the 1-Click Ordering

 The idea that consumers could enter their billing, shipping, and payment information just once and then simply click a button to buy something going forward was unheard of when Amazon secured the patent in 1999.

 It represented a breakthrough for the idea of hassle-free online shopping.

 The 1-click ordering allowed Amazon to create a very strong position in the market.
 It allowed Amazon to show customers that there was a compelling reason to give them their data and the permission to charge them on an incremental basis.

 Would you believe that the other poster boy of usability, Apple licensed the 1-click technology in 2000 from Amazon for use on its website and the iTunes platform?

 2-Key Factors behind the Success Story of Netflix

 Netflix has changed how we watch entertainment content throughout the day and night.